Why income tax — not estate tax — is now the most important planning conversation in Southwest Florida

 I think of it as putting your oxygen mask on first.

 The goal is never to minimize one tax in isolation.
-It's to build a plan that protects your income, your family, and your legacy — in that order.
+It is to build a plan that protects your income, your family, and your legacy — in that order.

-The One Question Worth Asking Your Advisor This Spring
+The Two Questions Worth Asking Your Advisor This Spring

-For clients who haven't reviewed their estate plan in the last two to three years — or who built their plan around avoiding estate taxes rather than minimizing income taxes — the gap between what your plan does and what it should do may be significant.
+For clients who have not reviewed their estate plan in the last two to three years, or who built their plan around avoiding estate taxes, rather than minimizing income taxes, the gap between what your plan does and what it should do may be significant.

-“The most common mistakes I see are over-planning where it's not necessary, and under-planning because they lack knowledge that these techniques are available.
-There are many techniques that are fairly neutral, in the sense that you can continue to receive the income during your lifetime, and just pass the wealth at a lower tax rate when you pass away."
+"Over-planning where it's not necessary, and under-planning because they lack knowledge that these techniques are available — that's the most common mistake I see.
+Techniques that are fairly neutral, in the sense that you can continue to receive the income during your lifetime, and just pass the wealth at a lower tax rate when you pass away."

-The question I'd encourage every client to bring to their advisor this spring is this:
+The 2 questions I would encourage every client to bring to their advisor this spring are the following:

-"A big part of estate planning is being able to sleep at night knowing you've taken care of your family — for now and in the future."
+"A big part of estate planning is being able to sleep at night knowing you have taken care of your family — for now and in the future."

 That's what this work is really about.

 Is your current plan built for today's tax environment?
-Wollman, Gehrke & Associates offers a complimentary estate plan review for existing clients and qualified prospective clients throughout Southwest Florida.
-To schedule a conversation with Ed or a member of our team, contact us at [phone] or [website].
+Wollman, Gehrke & Associates offers an estate plan review for existing clients and qualified prospective clients throughout Southwest Florida.
+To schedule a conversation with Ed or a member of our team, contact us.

 In our next issue: Roth conversions, Charitable Remainder Trusts, life insurance as a tax shelter, and the advanced strategies that can keep more of your wealth in your family's hands.